wihal/wihal/README.md

 # 👋 Hi there!
-I'm Willi Alexander
-- I am a guy from from Germany🚩
+- Germany🚩
-- Interested in App and Game Development 👀
+- Interested in App, Web and Game Development 👀
 - If you are interested in what I am working on, **have a look at my repositories📙**.
 - Don't hold back just ask me.